anteaya/puppet-limesurvey/README.md

 This module has been tested on:
 * Debian 7, 8

+Using Puppet >=4.5

-The CentOS Build needs fixing but the module should work.
+The CentOS Build needs fixing, but the module should work.

 ## Development